LucasMeloSketches/LucasMeloSketches/README.md

 # 👋 Hi, I’m **Lucas Melo**

-<br> 🎮🕹I'm an junior tech and game artist.
+<br> 🎮I'm an junior tech and game artist.
 <br> 💻I'm currently on my bachelor's degree in Computer Science.
 <br> My main interests is retro games🕹, art🎨 and Cinema🎥.
 <br> I am focusing on learning Unity and Godot, shaders and javascript.